 Northwards to Edinburgh via Shap Summit and Beattock

-Leaving Chester, you head inland and follow the line through Frodsham, in the shadow of Frodsham and Runcorn Edges, to Warrington to join the West Coast Main Line (WCML).
-Heading northwards, you’ll pass through Preston and Carnforth before steep ascents to Oxenholme and Grayrigg.
-The spectacular Lune Gorge and the Howgills precede the climb to Shap Summit as your steam locomotive tackles this notorious 1-in-75 incline.
+We leave Preston this morning double headed with 60009 Union of South Africa and a Black 5.
+Heading northwards, you’ll pass through Carnforth before tacking the steep ascents to Oxenholme and Grayrigg.
+The spectacular Lune Gorge and the Howgills precede the climb to Shap Summit as your steam locomotives face this notorious 1-in-75 incline.
 Descending through Penrith your train reaches the border city of Carlisle, pausing for a short service break while you explore the locality.
 Back on board you head north and cross the Scottish border at Gretna Green, following the valley of Annandale through pleasant Borders scenery to Beattock, where your locomotive battles to maintain steam on the ten-mile climb against a 1-in-80 gradient.
 A rapid descent through the upper Clyde valley towards Carstairs follows before you leave the WCML to follow the Edinburgh line.
 After a long climb to Cobbinshaw you descend to Edinburgh, running through the Princes Street Gardens before reaching Edinburgh Waverley station.
 You’ll spend the next two nights in Edinburgh, with ample time to discover its many attractions, including the Castle, Cathedral, Palace of Holyrood and fashionable shops.
 Tomorrow is an optional day, with either a trip to Aberdeen to enjoy, or time to make use of the facilities at your hotel before further sightseeing.